Remarks on monotone Lagrangians in $\mathbf{C}^n$: Proof of Proposition

-The evaluation map is smooth.
 We will abstract the situation, forgetting about holomorphic discs and Lagrangian submanifolds, and just think of the following setting: \begin{itemize} \item $M$ and $N$ are compact, smooth, oriented manifolds of dimension $n$.
-Moreover we may as well assume that $M$ is connected, \item $M$ is the total space of a principal $S^1$-bundle and the action of $t\in S^1$ is written $y\mapsto t\cdot y$, \item if $y\in M$ is a basepoint then the orbit $\{t\cdot y:t\in S^1\}$ represents an element of $\pi_1(M,y)$ whose centraliser has finite index. \item $f\colon M\to N$ is a smooth map. \end{itemize} For each $y\in M$ we write $L_y\colon S^1\to N$ for the loop $L_y(t)=f(t\cdot y)$.
+Moreover we may as well assume that $M$ is connected, \item $M$ is the total space of a principal $S^1$-bundle and the action of $t\in S^1$ is written $y\mapsto t\cdot y$, \item if $y\in M$ is a basepoint then the orbit $\{t\cdot y:t\in S^1\}$ represents a central element of $\pi_1(M,y)$. \item $f\colon M\to N$ is a smooth map. \end{itemize} For each $y\in M$ we write $L_y\colon S^1\to N$ for the loop $L_y(t)=f(t\cdot y)$.
 The relevant property of $f$ coming from Damian's theorem is the existence of a regular value $x_0\in N$ and a homotopy class $A\in\pi_1(N,x_0)$ such that

 \begin{lma} In this situation, the centraliser of $A$ in $\pi_1(N,x_0)$ is of finite-index. \end{lma} \begin{proof} Suppose it is not and let $\gamma_1,\gamma_2,\ldots$ be an infinite sequence of embedded loops $\gamma_i\colon[0,1]\to N$ such that the classes $A_i=[\gamma_i]\cdot A\cdot[\gamma_i]^{-1}$ are not pairwise homotopic.
 There exists a ball $U_i$ centred at $x_0$ and an arbitrarily small perturbation $f_i$ of $f$ which agrees with $f$ on $f^{-1}(U_i)$, is transverse to $\gamma_i$ and still satisfies Equation \eqref{keyprop}.
 The cobordisms